johngardenghi/academic-page/content/home/submitted_publications.md

-widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

-title = "Refereed Publications" subtitle = ""
+title = "Submitted Publications" subtitle = ""

 [content]